MapsPeople/docs/collections/_web/v4/guides/using_events.md

 ### Building changed event

 The building changed event will be fired when the map is moved around and a new building comes in focus.
-This is also related to the floor selector, which will update its view to show the current building floors.
+This is also related to the floor selector, which will update its view to show the floors of the current building.

 The event handler is called with a [building](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/global.html#Building) object representing the building in focus.